2013 Pacific typhoon season: Typhoon Krosa (Vinta)

 A non-tropical system formed late on October 23.
 It became a low-pressure area on October 26.
 On October 27, the JMA started to classify it as a tropical depression that had developed within a moderately favourable environment for further development, about 380 km to the southeast of Hagåtña, Guam.
 On October 28, the system was given the designation 29W by the JTWC and named Vinta by the PAGASA.
 It became Tropical Storm Krosa by the JMA as it slowly intensified nearing the Philippines early on October 30.
 The next day, Krosa reached Category 1 typhoon intensity.
 Later that morning, the typhoon made landfall over Santa Ana, Cagayan.
 The typhoon intensified into a Category 2 typhoon soon after its Cagayan landfall.
 It is reported that 1 person died by heavy floods.

+Portions of the Pan-Philippine Highway were blocked, and in Lal-Lo, Cagayan, a car crashed into a gasoline truck due to power outages.
+Agriculture damage was estimated at ₱273 million (US$6.31 million), occurring just before the start of the harvest.
+Across the island, the typhoon damaged 37,523 houses, including 3,897 that were destroyed, forcing 65,648 people to evacuate to storm shelters.
+Overall, Krosa killed four people in the Philippines, and left ₱277 million (US$6.4 million) in damage.
+After the storm, workers quickly restored power lines, while the government provided monetary assistance to storm-ravaged families, after Cagayan was declared a state of calamity.
+Members of the Philippine military and Department of Public Works and Highways worked to clean up following the storm.

 Tropical Depression 30W (Wilma)

 A broad circulation formed early on October 31.
 On November 1, the JMA reported that it was upgraded to a tropical depression that had developed, about 280 km to the south of Palau.
 On November 2, the tropical depression weakened into a low-pressure area.
 On November 3, the system regenerated into a tropical depression, and the JTWC issued a Tropical Cyclone Formation Alert.
 The storm was then given the name Wilma by the PAGASA, and the designation 30W by the JTWC, as it impacted northern Mindanao.
 On November 4, Wilma weakened, and spawned a waterspout that caused minor damage.
 On November 6, the system impacted Vietnam, before it became a remnant low late on November 7.
 Then on November 8, the remnants of the storm continued to move west, crossing the 100th meridian east, and affecting Myanmar.
 The storm crossed the Malay Peninsula into the Bay of Bengal later on the same day.